Ramat Gan Safari guide starts with basics (price, coupons, tours, feedings). And then we will join various tours and

 Note: most photos in this post were made using Tamron 200-500mm on D610.

-Ramat Gan Safari is a great attraction for the whole family.
+Ramat Gan Safari is an excellent attraction for the whole family.
 And it is probably a must attraction for animal lovers.
 Moreover, if you want to upgrade your visit, then check out available tours.
 I would recommend Safari Morning Tour.
 I attended this tour three times and enjoyed each one.
 Moreover, my family, including my wife, daughter, and parents, liked it as well.

 The only downside is the price.
 Coupons to Safari are rare, but you can find them from time to time (see Coupons section above).

 Have you ever visited Ramat Gan Safari?
 Let us know in the comments below.

 That’s all for today, and I’ll see you in future travels!